Swans (band): Hiatus and new, dynamic line-ups (2018–present)

 Following a nearly year-long break from Swans, Gira announced a brief tour of new Swans material playing along the West Coast of the United States, which started in September 2018 accompanied by longtime Swans guitarist Norman Westberg with recording of a new album commencing in Berlin in February 2019.
 The fifteenth Swans album was preceded (and financed) by another fundraiser album of demos, What Is This?, released in March 2019.
 Updates between June and August 2019 confirmed that the upcoming album was fully recorded, mixed and mastered.
-On September 5, the album was revealed to be called Leaving Meaning and a song titled "It's Coming It's Real" was released.
+On September 5, the album was revealed to be called Leaving Meaning and a single from the album titled "It's Coming It's Real" was released.
 The album itself was released on October 25.
 It features guitarist Christoph Hahn, percussionist Larry Mullins and bassist Yoyo Röhm as main contributors.
 In 2019, a documentary about the band, called Where Does a Body End? was also released by Italian-American director Marco Porsia.
 In March 2021, Gira announced a new Swans album with an Instagram post of a tracklist.

 On January 6, 2022, Michael Gira announced on his Instagram that a new fundraiser album was available via Young God Records, called Is There Really a Mind?.
 The fundraiser album sold out in just nine days.
-Young God Records says Swans will begin recording in April 2022, and the album will be released in 2023.
+Young God Records said Swans would begin recording in April 2022.
+On March 22, 2023, the album was revealed to be titled The Beggar, and a single from the album titled "Paradise Is Mine" was released.
+The Beggar was released on June 23, 2023.

+In July 2024, Gira announced a live album, Live Rope, recorded at performances in 2023 and 2024 and intended to fund the creation of another Swans album.
+On November 15, 2024, Gira announced on Instagram that the album would be titled Birthing, to be mixed in Berlin that month and released in 2025, and described it as "the final "big sound" Swans album":

+"Going forward (after the release of Birthing and its subsequent tours), things will be simpler and more intimate for Swans.
+When that time comes, I look forward to discovering a fresh path towards a new sonic terrain in which to dwell."

+"I Am a Tower", the first single from Birthing, was released on February 25, 2025.
+The album was also given a release date of May 30, 2025.